 Miller, Miller & Canby has been handling assessment appeals of various types of commercial properties in Maryland for more than 30 years.
 In 2016, we obtained over $20,000,000 in property assessment reductions for our clients.
 Our litigation attorneys regularly represent clients at the assessor level, before the Property Tax Assessment Appeals Board (PTAAB) and in the Maryland Tax Court.
 We have successfully appealed the assessments on office buildings, hotels, casinos, retail stores, industrial sites, warehouses, apartment buildings and land at various stages of development.

 Michael Campbell is a partner in the litigation group at Miller, Miller & Canby.
 In addition to trial and appellate advocacy, his practice focuses on real estate litigation and property tax assessment appeals.
-Please feel free to contact Mr. Campbell at 301.762.5212 or send him an email for property tax guidance.
-For more information about the firm’s Maryland property tax appeals practice and representative cases, click here.
+Please feel free to contact Mr. Campbell at 301.762.5212 or click here.